 After a few minutes of struggle Izzy hoisted herself to sitting, and eased her bruised feet from under the covers.
 One was wrapped in a cast like a club.
 The effort made her ribs ache.
 Gripping her gown for support, she pushed off the bed and stood.
 An alarm went off.

 Determination creased her jaw as she took a step.
-She was going to make it to the door of her room before the nurses put her back in bed.
+She was going to make it to the door of her room before the nurses put her back in bed and advice here to rest.
+If you are ever in a similar position you will come to know medical expenses can be huge, to get the bill covered by the person responsible make sure you hire local services as good as the well reviewed Motor vehicle accident lawyers Brisbane.

 “Oh no,” said the nurse, stepping into the room with half-extended arms ready to catch her at any moment.
 “Back in bed.
 You’re not walking for another week.”